 Just like with hardwood floors, you can choose from a variety of species of wood like oak, cherry, and hickory.
 The plank sizes and finishes are also identical.

-Although it falls under the general category of hardwood, most manufacturers put bamboo in a class of its own.
+Although it falls under the general category of hardwood, most manufacturers put bamboo flooring in a class of its own.
 The sustainable option has a comparable hardness to oak and is an eco-friendly option for your home.

-Natural bamboo produces floors with a very light wood color, but processing treatments are available to give the material a darker finish and make it look like other stained wood options.
+Natural bamboo produces floors with a very light wood color, but processing treatments are available to give the material a darker finish and make it look like other stained-wood options.

 The majority of bamboo hardwood is made from Moso bamboo imported from China.
-The plants, which are actually in the grass family and not a tree, can grow up to over 70 feet high in less than 60 says.
+The plants, which are actually in the grass family and not a tree, can grow up to over 70 feet high in less than 60 days.

 Additionally, because bamboo is part of the grass family and not an actual tree, there isn’t a costly and time-consuming replanting process to grow more.
-It germinates via underground rhizome, making it grow back quickly and prevent soil erosion around the crop.
+It germinates via an underground rhizome, making it grow back quickly and prevent soil erosion around the crop.